AA Meetings in Carrollton

 • Building Long-Term Sobriety: Gain practical tips on how to utilize AA resources to maintain long-term sobriety and develop healthier drinking habits.

-Understanding AA Meetings in Carrollton, TX
+What Are AA Meetings in Carrollton, TX Really Like?

 Alcoholics Anonymous is an international fellowship of individuals who have had a drinking problem.
 It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.
 The primary purpose of AA meetings is to help people struggling with alcoholism achieve and maintain sobriety through mutual support and the shared experience of its members.

-The Structure of AA Meetings
+The Global Reach and Effectiveness of AA

 AA meetings typically follow a similar structure, which may include: